raushanctf/Digital-Marketing/README.md

 # What is Digital Marketing?
 * Digital marketing promotes products, services, or brands using digital channels such as the internet, mobile devices, social media, search engines, and email.
+* Can be through Non-internet channels like TV, Radio, Sms etc

 ![digital](https://github.com/user-attachments/assets/f52675ec-1838-4ad7-ba32-b10e686982bf)